 8:45 a.m. – 1:00 p.m.

 At the Cathedral, it is our goal to meet each opportunity for the formation of young children with wonder and awe.
 Through music, play, and story, our professional childcare staff is committed to providing a safe and loving environment for infants through five-year-olds.
 (Rooms 101 & 102, ground level, Jones building)

 at the 10:00 a.m.
 Education Hour

-Three-year-old through first-grade classes use the Godly Play curriculum.
+Three-year-old through 1st grade classes use the Cathedral Godly Play curriculum (Jones Building, second level, Rooms 201-204).
 The class structure follows the pattern of worship.
-There is time to share the story in community and time to respond individually through art materials or the story manipulatives.
+There is a time to share the story in community, and time to respond individually through art materials or story manipulatives.
 At the end of the response time, the community of children comes together for prayers and a “feast.”
-(Jones Building, second floor)

 The Lighthouse Program for Children with Special Needs

 The Lighthouse Classroom is a safe place for young people with special needs that prevent the transition to a traditional classroom or worship setting.
 Learn more »